Reuh/anselme/README.md

 * `list`: a list of values.
 Types can be mixed.
 Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.

 * `pair`: a couple of values.
 Types can be mixed.
 Can be defined using colon `"key":5`.
+Pairs named by a string that is also a valid identifier can be created using the `key=5` shorthand syntax.

 How conversions are handled from Anselme to Lua: